anoma/nspec/docs/tutorial/engines/template/engine_overview.md

    </figcaption>
    </figure>

-10. This is the final part of the page with includes in the form of **collapsed snippets** of the engine components.
+11. This is the final part of the page with includes in the form of **collapsed snippets** of the engine components.
 The engine components are the environment and the dynamics of the engine family, and protocol types, if any.

-11. This is a collapsed admonition that links to the `Engine environment` page of the engine family.
+12. This is a collapsed admonition that links to the `Engine environment` page of the engine family.
 The `[[wikilink-to-X|text]]` syntax is used to link to the `Engine environment` page of the engine family.

-12. This syntax is used to include the content from the file `X_environment.juvix.md`, which must contain the environment definition for this engine family.
+13. This syntax is used to include the content from the file `X_environment.juvix.md`, which must contain the environment definition for this engine family.

-13. Similarly to the previous point, this is a collapsed admonition that links to the `Engine dynamics` page of the engine family.
+14. Similarly to the previous point, this is a collapsed admonition that links to the `Engine dynamics` page of the engine family.
+In this case, we expect the navigation `nav` section of the `mkdocs.yml` file to contain a link to `X Engine Dynamics`.

 ## Useful links